flubla/generative-ai-drift/README.md

 # Generative AI - Issue & Observability
+Developing an observability solution for Generative AI semantic content drift.

+This is the companion project for the article...

 ## Contents Overview

-After you set up Python and VSCODE (as needed), set up
-  1. Weaviate
-  2. Cohere account
-  3. Nomic Atlas account
-  4. SQLite

-Confirm external resources are working by running the scipits in: [data\confirm_external_resources.ipynb](data\confirm_external_resources.ipynb)

-Once it's all working, there are two paths you can follow:
-1. Learn and experiment by using the notebooks in the *dev_nb* directory
-2. ***Get straight to work creating the drift benchmarks*** with the notebooks in the *work_nb* directory.

-There are README files in the *dev_nb* and *work_nb* directories.
+***N.B.*** There are README files in the *dev_nb* and *work_nb* directories.

 ### Organization